 Students who are selected to attend are able to experience this event at no cost.
-The Fall 2014 VCCS Leadership Conference will be held November 14-16 at the Wyndham Virginia Beach Oceanfront Hotel.
+The Fall 2014 VCCS Leadership Conference was held from November 14-16 at the Wyndham Virginia Beach Oceanfront Hotel.

-For more information about attending, please contact Dean Taylor, Director of Student Activities.
+For more information about attending next year, please contact David Keel Interim Director of Student Development.

 The Phi Theta Kappa with chapters on the both campuses recognizes and encourages scholarship among two-year college students.